Clinical Policy Bulletin: Mechanical Stretching Devices for Contracture and Joint Stiffness

 Aetna considers the prophylactic use of dynamic splinting experimental and investigational in the management of chronic contractures (no significant change in motion for a 4-month period) and joint stiffness due to joint trauma, fractures, burns, head and spinal cord injuries, rheumatoid arthritis, multiple sclerosis, muscular dystrophy or cerebral palsy because of insufficient evidence in the peer-reviewed literature.
 However, if surgery is being performed for a “chronic” condition, the use of a dynamic splinting system may be considered medically necessary if the member meets the selection criteria stated above.

 Aetna considers the use of dynamic splinting experimental and investigational for the following indications (not an all inclusive list) because there is a lack of scientific evidence regarding its effectiveness for these indications.

 Foot drop associated with neuromuscular diseases

 Head and spinal cord injuries

 Injuries of the ankle, and shoulder

 Flexionators and Extensionators:

-Aetna considers the knee/ankle flexionator, the shoulder flexionator, the knee extensionator, knee extension devices (e.g. the Elite Seat), and the elbow extensionator experimental and investigational because of insufficient scientific evidence of the effectiveness of these devices.
+Aetna considers patient-actuated serial stretch (PASS) devices (e.g., the ERMI Knee/Ankle flexionator, the ERMI Shoulder flexionator, the ERMI Elbow Extensionator, the ERMI Knee extensionator, the ERMI MPJ Extensionator, and knee extension devices (e.g., the Elite Seat) experimental and investigational because of insufficient scientific evidence of the effectiveness of these devices.